The Embodiment Manifesto

 • and more control is promised by top-down management – both within the self and within society – even as it further disrupts wholeness.

 As this frenzied cycle goes round and round, it corrodes our sense of connectedness.
-And that, paradoxically, is where our hope for the future lies – because we feel the effects of that disconnection so keenly and want it to heal, and because we know deep in our hearts that if only we can find our way out of the numbing agendas of reason that oppose the world and struggle to outthink it, we can share in the world’s ineffable grace – not as spectators, but agents.
+And that, paradoxically, is where our hope for the future lies: because we feel the effects of that disconnection so keenly and want it to heal; and because we know deep in our hearts the necessity of finding our way out of the numbing agendas of reason that oppose the world and struggle to outthink it; because of that, we may be ready to move out of our wounded divisions and into the personal freedom that enables us to share in the world’s ineffable grace – not as spectators, but as active participants.

 If you take that first step, your whole life will change.
 And the world around you will follow.